Ensembl/ensembl-hive/wrappers/README.md

 The `run` mode takes two file descriptors that indicate the channels to use to communicate with the Perl side.
-The protocol is explained in ForeignProcess itself and consists in passing JSON messages.
+The protocol is explained in GuestProcess itself and consists in passing JSON messages.

 > LEO: The `run` mode should probably accept more resource-specific arguments.
 > I'm thinking of JAVA which often requires arguments like -Xmx.
 I don't